Robinson04/StructNoSQL_docs/docs/basics/removing_deleting_fields.md

 showcased in [Querying field](../basics/querying_fields), and then perform the appropriate delete/remove operation's for each record.

-You have multiple operations at your disposition :
+For deletion and removal, you have multiple operations at your disposition :

 - [delete_field](../api/delete_field.md)
 - [delete_multiple_fields](../api/delete_multiple_fields.md)